Featured

 The AirPods 3 come with wireless charging as a standard feature (it used to be a $50 upgrade on the second-gen units) and the case is compatible with both Qi-standard chargers as well as Apple’s MagSafe chargers.
 Battery life has also been improved, with six hours per charge and 30 hours of total play time with the case — giving these AirPods the best stamina of any of Apple’s iconic white buds.

 Like the other AirPods models, the 3rd gen have wear sensors that can auto-pause your tunes when you remove a bud, plus Apple has added head-tracking spatial audio, a feature that was previously reserved for the AirPods Pro and AirPods Max.
-The feature only works with Dolby Atmos Music and multichannel movies from select streaming apps like and Apple TV+, but it’s a fun and very immersive way to enjoy movies and music.
+The feature only works with Dolby Atmos Music and multichannel movies from select streaming apps like Apple Music and +, but it’s a fun and very immersive way to enjoy movies and music.

 But the big upgrade for AirPods fans is the third-gen’s sound quality.
 It’s a big leap from the first and second-gen products, and when you’re in a quiet room, they can sound every bit as good as the more expensive AirPods Pro.
 The new buds also get an IPX4 rating for water resistance, something that previous AirPods lacked.
 When combined with the AirPods 3’s more secure fit, they’re now a gym-ready companion.